adhocteam/homework/slcsp/README.md

 A ZIP Code can also be in more than one rate area.
 In that case, the answer is ambiguous and should be left blank.

+We will want to compile your code from source and run it, so please include the complete instructions for doing so in a COMMENTS file.